Scientific study of rehabilitation prospects for orphaned rhino at Care for Wild Rhino sanctuary

 Nobody wants wild animals to end up in wildlife rehabilitation centres, sanctuaries, or zoos.
 In an ideal world, they should live out their lives in the wild.
 However, as wildlife populations suffer from habitat loss, poaching, poisoning, and other manmade infractions, wildlife rehabilitation centres can often be the only option to save individual animals.

-Most wildlife centres do a great job at providing care for these animals.
-The best wildlife sanctuaries, however, go beyond just providing daily care and turn the necessity of having wildlife in temporary or permanent captivity into a virtue: They utilise access to a stable population to support important research.
+Most wildlife centres do a great job of providing care for these animals.
+The best wildlife sanctuaries, however, go beyond just providing daily care and turn the necessity of having wildlife in temporary or permanent captivity into a virtue: they utilise access to a stable population to support important research.